The seven-gluon amplitude in multi-Regge kinematics beyond leading logarithmic accuracy: amplitudes in the multi-Regge limit

 \subsection{Single-valued multiple polylogarithms}

 $N$-particle amplitudes in MRK are expected to be described by single-valued iterated integrals on the space of configurations of $N-2$ points on the Riemann sphere.
 This implies that they do not have branch cuts in the $z_i$ plane, only isolated singularities when at least one of their symbol letters vanishes.
 These functions can always be expressed in terms of polylogarithms, {defined by the iterated integral \beq G(a_1,\ldots,a_n; z) = \int_0^z\frac{dt}{t-a_1}G(a_2,\ldots,a_n;t)\,, \eeq and the recursion starts with $G(;z)=1$.
-In the special case where all the $a_i$ are zero, we define \beq G(\underbrace{0,\ldots,0}_{n\textrm{ times}};z)= \frac{1}{n!}\log^nz\,. \eeq In the case we are interested in, the singularities, i.e., the symbol entries, are described by the cluster algebra $A_{N-5}\times A_{N-5}$, where the two copies of $A_{N-5}$ are conjugate to each other. } We refer to this class of functions as \emph{(single-valued) $A_{N-5}\times A_{N-5}$ polylogarithms}.
+In the special case where all the $a_i$ are zero, we define \beq G(\underbrace{0,\ldots,0}_{n\textrm{ times}};z)= \frac{1}{n!}\log^nz\,. \eeq {As we argued in our previous work \cite{DelDuca:2016lad}, for $N$-particle amplitudes in the multi-Regge limit} the singularities, i.e., the symbol entries, are described by the cluster algebra $A_{N-5}\times A_{N-5}$, where the two copies of $A_{N-5}$ are conjugate to each other. } We refer to this class of functions as \emph{(single-valued) $A_{N-5}\times A_{N-5}$ polylogarithms}.

 Focusing on the case of a single variable $z$ and its complex conjugate for simplicity, i.e. the case $A_1\times A_1$, if $F(z,\bar z)$ is a single-valued multiple polylogarithm (SVMPL), its \emph{holomorphic} part $F^h(z)$ is defined to be the strict limit $\bar z\to 0$ with $z$ fixed, and with any divergent logarithms $\log\bar z$ also removed.
 Namely, \be F^h(z)=F(z,0)\Big|_{\log\bar z\to0}\,, \ee with the obvious generalization to the antiholomorphic part, or to more variables.
 We refer to the holomorphic part of single-valued $A_{N-5}\times A_{N-5}$ polylogarithms as \emph{$A_{N-5}$ polylogarithms}.